Frostn1/Pivot/README.md

 - Pivot is a new dynamically built language with inbuilt functions.

 ## Pivot files
-Pivot files will be a plaing text with a special extension of `.io`.
+Pivot files will be a plaing text with a special extension of `.piv`.

-Code will be writted right into the file with a text editor of some sort, without any other outside Programs.
+Code will be writted right into the file with a text editor of some sort, without any other outside programs.

 ## Pivot's Grammer
 Pivot's grammar is {close} to C's grammer.